Open-Speech-EkStep/crowdsource-dataplatform/crowdsource-fe/README.md

      https://hodgef.com/simple-keyboard/demos/

   4. Add validation score for corresponding language to [this file](src/constants/languageConfigConstants.ts).
-  5. Add language key and value in en.json for localisation.
+  5. Add language key and value in en.json for localisation to [this folder](public/locales/en/common.json).

      e.g. "sanskrit": "Sanskrit",